tylernnguyen5/tylernnguyen5/README.md

 - 👨‍💻 I’m currently working on my portfolio :shipit:
 - 🥅 2020 Goals: Learning React.js, teaching myself iOS programming along with Flutter and learning VB.Net 🚀
 - 🌱 I feel like there are so many things that I want to learn, but I will try to narrow them down 🤣
-- 😯 Fun fact: I love to investigation documentary and hamburgers 🔦🍔
+- 😯 Fun fact: I love investigation documentary and hamburgers 🔦🍔

 ### Connect with me via: